 My most long-term client so far was

-Finally, I was able to work as the Communications Director for my mom’s local political campaigns in 2018 and again in 2020.
+Finally, I was able to work as the Communications Director for my mom’s legislative political campaigns in 2018 and again in 2020.
 I designed and managed the campaign website, created content and managed campaign newsletters, social media posts, print/digital advertisements, produced and edited campaign videos and radio ads, and managed endorsements and press.
-This freelance job (which was semi-remote) afforded me the majority of the money I used for my van remodel and eventually the down payment on my off-grid house.
+This freelance job (which was a semi-remote income opportunity) afforded me the majority of the money I used for my van remodel and eventually the down payment on my off-grid house.

 While you probably don’t have a parent who is a political candidate who can hire you for a remote job, my freelance communication role illustrates how you can use your newfound content creation and social media skills that you’ll hone while blogging to market yourself for other freelance jobs.